What STR License Airbnb Hosts Need to Operate in the US

 Fosters community ties and avoids potential conflicts

-Factors affecting STR licenses and regulations
+What Factors affect STR licenses and regulations

 Local zoning and municipal ordinances